TogarashiPepper/rusty-weather/README.md

 # rusty-weather
-a simple weather app written in rust
+a simple and fast weather app written in rust

 to get started clone the repository and run
 ```bash